The Nixeus EDG27S v2 is the upgraded model of the popular Nixeus EDG27S (Nixues NX-EDG27S, Nixeus NX-EDG27).

 What makes this gaming monitor (both the old and the new versions) so well-received is, first and foremost, its affordable price for a 27″ 1440p 144Hz display with an IPS panel.

-Additionally, it has a wide 30-144Hz FreeSync range out of the box and it’s actually the only FreeSync model that supports variable overdrive.
+Additionally, it has a wide 30-144Hz FreeSync range out of the box and it’s actually the only FreeSync model that supports adaptive overdrive.

 Out of the box, the picture is decent, but calibrating the display is desirable as it can notably improve the image quality.